benjamin-friedman/Solar-System-Simulation-Interstellar-Theme/README.md

 # Instructions
 - The program expects the total time and time of each step (think of that as one iteration of the simulation, or one iteration of the window loop) to be received as command line arguments.
 Additionaly, console input is redirected from the file "res/solar_system.txt".
-- From the command line, running the program would look like: **./SolarSystemSimulation 1000000000 500 < planets.txt**.
+- From the command line, running the program would look like: **./SolarSystemSimulation 1000000000 500 < res/solar_system.txt**.
 In this case, the total time is 1 billion seconds and every time step is 500 seconds.